 Anchoring the southern end of the famous Raton Pass, the historic 1903 depot welcomes thousands of Boy Scouts each summer as they head for the Philmont Ranch.

-Annual Station Ridership (2016): 16,502
+Annual Station Ridership (FY 2023): 7,622

-- Facility Ownership: BNSF Railway, Amtrak
+- Facility Ownership: City of Raton

-- Parking Lot Ownership: BNSF Railway
+- Parking Lot Ownership: City of Raton

 - Platform Ownership: BNSF Railway